tobidaniel-o/audio-reel/README.md

 This is a massive e-commerce website that sells varieties of audio devices.
-The site is built using React, Redux, GraphQL, Context API, Firebase and Stripe.
+The website is currently in development stage and being built using React, Redux, GraphQL, Context API, Firebase and Stripe.